“All we have to decide is what to do with the time that is given to us” ~ J R R Tolkien

 It is imperative to have a time deadline for your tasks; otherwise, you plod along and nothing gets finished.
 Always include a time boundary in your action plan.

 Write a To-Do list and tick tasks off as you complete it.
-If you do not finish all the tasks on the day, write it on top of the list for the next day and deal with it first.
+It may be ambitious to think that you will be able to finish all tasks in one day.
+Should you not finish all the tasks on the day, write the unfinished tasks on top of the list for the next day and deal with those first.
 It is a great way of relieving stress, organising and decluttering your mind.

 11. Using tools inefficiently

 No matter how hard we try, we can not be as proficient with a computer program (such as MS Word or Powerpoint) as an experienced PA usually is.
 Instead of spending valuable time trying to prove a point, delegate the task to someone who is.
 Rather used that time to work on strategic plans for your business.
 Why waste your valuable time trying to do everything yourself?